Corrective Hair Color

 Corrective Color Service

 Hair color correction is one of our most common services.
 If you are unhappy with an at home box color or another salon’s work, you may need corrective hair color.
-Many of our corrective color customers are new clients who have come to Studio 39 from another salon.
+Many of our corrective color customers are new clients who have come to Studio 39 Salon from another salon.
 Correcting existing color is difficult and takes advanced formulation and experienced application.
 Nothing about fixing botched color is easy.
 What sets our hair color correction stylists apart from others is the training and experience they have for this salon specialty service.
+We can get your hair color correction situation under control.
+You can also come to us for all other hair color needs.

 Make the investment in an experienced color salon to have your color done well the first time so you do not pay more money later to have it corrected.